-The salary offered is circa £25,000 pa (pro-rata if part-time), dependent on qualifications and experience.
+The annual salary offered is circa £26,000 dependent on qualifications and experience.
 There is a flexible hours system in operation.
 Weekend and Bank Holiday work may occasionally be necessary for which time off in lieu is allowed.
 The annual leave entitlement is 23 days plus Bank Holidays and three privilege days at Christmas.
 In addition, a generous contributory pension scheme is offered, plus an enhanced sick pay scheme and life assurance.
-A salary exchange system for childcare vouchers and the cycle to work scheme is also operated, and an independent and confidential staff welfare support service is provided.

-Lincolnshire Wildlife Trust provides a rewarding and enjoyable working environment, that is friendly and open to all.
+We also provide an independent and confidential staff welfare support service.
+We provide a rewarding and enjoyable working environment that is friendly and open to all.